boolean-uk/tdd-cohort-manager-challenge/README.md

 #### Extended
 ```
-- Search for student by student ID
+- Search for student by student ID - Done
 - Cohorts have fixed capacity at 24 students.
 Adding students is not possible beyond the 24 limit.
 - Cohorts can't have the same name, and can't exist without a name
 - The same student can't exist in multiple cohorts.